cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/services.rst

 An example of setting ``Resources`` using runtime arguments is shown in :ref:`Purchase
 <examples-purchase>` example's ``PurchaseHistoryBuilder.java``.

+.. _services-routing:

 Service Routing
 ===============

-When multiple versions of the same service is running, the users can control where the service requests are routed to.
+When multiple versions of the same service are running, you can control where service requests are routed.

-For example, say version 'v1' and version 'v2' of the application is running, user can choose to direct 50% of the requests to version 'v1' service and 50% to 'v2'.
-This is can be achieved by uploading a RouteConfig (which is basically a map of version name to the percentage of requests to be routed to that version).
-For a specific service, if a RouteConfig is not present or if it could not be retrieved, the fall back routing strategy is used and it can be configured in cdap-site.xml.
+For example, if version ``v1`` and version ``v2`` of the same application are running, you can choose to direct 50% of the requests to version ``v1`` of the service and 50% to version ``v2``.
+This can be achieved by uploading a *route configuration* (also known as a *route config*): a map of version names to the percentage of requests to be routed to that version.

+For a specific service, if a route config is not present or if it cannot be retrieved, a fallback routing strategy is used.
+The strategy used can be configured in the ``cdap-site.xml`` file.

-The possible fallback strategies are - random, smallest, largest, drop.
-Random is the default fallback strategy.
-If random fallback strategy is chosen, the request can be routed to any version of the service.
-If smallest is chosen, the request is routed to the smallest version (based on string comparison of the version) and similarly for the largest, the request is routed to the largest version.
-If drop is chosen as the fallback strategy, then the request will not be routed to any version.
+These fallback strategies are available: *random*, *smallest*, *largest*, and *drop*.

+**Random** is the default fallback strategy.
+If the random fallback strategy is chosen, the request is routed to any version of the service.

+If **smallest** is chosen, the request is routed to the smallest version (based on a string comparison of the available versions).
+Similarly for **largest**: the request is routed to the largest version.
+If **drop** is chosen as the fallback strategy, the request is not routed to any version.

-The fallback strategy can be configured using the property - 'router.userservice.fallback.strategy' in cdap-site.xml.
+The fallback strategy can be configured using the property ``router.userservice.fallback.strategy`` in the :ref:`cdap-site.xml file <appendix-cdap-site.xml>`.

-Information about how to store, fetch, delete routing configuration, refer to the RouteConfig HTTP RESTful API Documentation
+For information on how to store, fetch, and delete a routing configuration (*RouteConfig*), refer to the :ref:`Route Config HTTP RESTful API documentation
+<http-restful-api-route-config>`.

 Services Examples
 =================